phoenixframework/phoenix/guides/routing.md

 > **Requirement**: This guide expects that you have gone through [the Request life-cycle guide](request_lifecycle.html).

 Routers are the main hubs of Phoenix applications.
-They match HTTP requests to controller actions, wire up real-time channel handlers, and define a series of pipeline transformations for scoping middleware to sets of routes.
+They match HTTP requests to controller actions, wire up real-time channel handlers, and define a series of pipeline transformations scoped to a set of routes.

 The router file that Phoenix generates, `lib/hello_web/router.ex`, will look something like this one: